makehackvoid/mhvdb/README.md

-mhvdb is a simple Django app for tracking the state of the [Make, Hack, Void](http://www.makehackvoid.com/) hackerspace membership.
+mhvdb is a simple Django app for tracking the state of the [Make, Hack, Void](http://www.makehackvoid.com/) hackerspace membership & finances.
 You might find it useful for your Hackerspace or similar organisation, but possibly only if it somewhat resembles MHV in structure.

-It is not very complex at all, it mostly leverages Django Admin Interface to do the heavy lifting.
+It is not very complex, and leverages Django admin interface to do most of the heavy lifting.

 Features
 ========